Zest-studi-o/bookzone-v2/TESTING.md

 - The shop now button sometimes disappears and then appears again
 - In some pages the rating average have awkward display with more digits than normal
-- Some minor validation errors
+- Some minor html w3 validator errors